This is what I’ve been reading lately. I’ll update as the year goes along.

 Becoming Wise – Krista Tippet

-An exploration of an award-winning journalist/podcaster’s reflections on her conversations with some of the wisest people on earth.
+A perusal of an award-winning journalist/podcaster’s reflections on her conversations with some of the wisest people on earth.

 Stillness is the Key – Ryan Holiday